viniciusban/clog/README.md

 -----------

 - Simple and plain git, bash and awk.
 No external dependencies.
-- Simpler commit message standard.
-We just for "closes #" string.
+- Simpler commit message pattern.
+We just look for "closes #" string.
+No type, no changed module.

 Tips
 ----

 - Close only one ticket by line.
-- Write your closing ticket line as you want to see in changelog.
+- Write your closing ticket line as you want to see in CHANGELOG.
-- You can write your "close command" anywhere in your commit message.
+- You can write your "close command" anywhere in your commit message and we use it.

 Collaborate
 -----------